Stochastic-Batman/CausalDiffAE_FZJ/README.md

 ```
 .\morhomnist\train_mnist_causaldae.sh
 ```
-10. For classifier-free paradigm training, set `masking=True` in hyperpxarameter configs.
+10. For classifier-free paradigm training, set `masking=True` in hyperparameter configs.

+**Note:** this statement is from README of the original repository.
+However, it turns out, `masking` is not used anywhere except `self.masking = masking`.
+Basically, this line has no effect on the code.

-11. To train anti-causal classifiers to evaluate effectiveness, navigate to `scripts/morhomnist` (or whichever example you are experimenting with) and run:
+11. To train anti-causal classifiers to evaluate effectiveness, navigate to `improved_diffusion` (or whichever example you are experimenting with) and run:
 ```
 python [dataset]_classifier.py
 ```

+you might need to import and use different dataloaders (by default, `get_dataloader_pendulum` was loaded, I had to load `get_dataloader_morphomnist`).

 # Testing & Counterfactual Generation